vm-001/lua-resty-ljsonschema/README.md

  - fix: use PCRE regex if available instead of Lua patterns (better jsonschema compliance)
- - fix: deal with broekn coroutine override in OpenResty (by @jdesgats)
+ - fix: deal with broken coroutine override in OpenResty (by @jdesgats)
  - move array/object validation over to OpenResty based CJSON implementation (using the `array_mt`)
  - fix: schema with only 'required' was not validated at all